ZChains Whitepaper

 TheZchains uses the blockchain interface to define all the methods that the JSON RPC module needs to use, in order to deliver its endpoints.

-The blockchain interface is implemented by the Minimal server.
+The blockchain interface is implemented by the server.
 It is the base implementation that's passed into the JSON RPC layer.

 type blockchainInterface interface {